-Raphaël Girard is a Lecturer in Law at Exeter Law School, where he teaches constitutional and administrative law and convenes a module on democracy, law and populism.
+Raphaël Girard is a Lecturer in Law at the University of Exeter Law School, where he teaches constitutional and administrative law and convenes a module on law, democracy and populism.
 He comes to Exeter from the London School of Economics and Political Science (LSE), where he is a PhD candidate in law.
 He taught public law at the LSE Law School from 2018 to 2020.

 His main research areas include public law, constitutional law, comparative constitutional law and constitutional theory.
 He is particularly interested in populism, constitutionalism and democracy.

 Raphaël holds an LLM (with distinction) from the LSE as well as dual degrees in civil law and common law (BCL and LLB) from McGill University.
 He also completed a semester at the University of Groningen.